 - Eating Regular Meals.
 Eating more does not make you gain weight.
 Instead, consuming more calories than what your body burns is what causes weight gain.
 So, food experts acknowledge that you can have regular meals throughout the day, perhaps five or six small meals instead of three big ones.

 The Bottom Line

 Can you lose a female stomach after 50 lb weight loss?
 Is weight loss after 50 possible?
-The truth is that you can get rid of belly and stomach fat or lose weight evenly despite being 50.
-This weight loss after 50 female guidebook details the best weight loss approaches for women over 50.
+The truth is that you can get rid of belly and stomach fat or lose weight in general despite being 50.
+This weight loss after 50 female guidebook details the best weight-loss approaches for women over 50.
 They include eating right, exercising, getting enough rest, and intermittent fasting.
 As always, talk to your doctor before trying any of these recommendations.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Get-Fit Advice for Women Over 50 (2021, webmd.com)

 - How to lose weight after 50 (2021, medicalnewstoday.com)

 - How to lose Weight After Menopause (2020, webmd.com)